Internet activism: TikTok

 By 2025, U.S. users' trust in the platform had decreased, and fears of censorship and shadow bans have emerged.
 However, TikTok continues to be used for online activism and building an alternative system of informing about social and political processes.
-For example, since January 2025, the phrase “Cute winter boots.” was used in various forms to refer to videos in which users warned of ICE raids and expressed concerns about the state's immigration policies.
+For example, since January 2025, the phrase "Cute winter boots." was used in various forms to refer to videos in which users warned of ICE raids and expressed concerns about the state's immigration policies.
 However, many people without meaningful messages joined the action, and according to experts and many users, the trend ceases to serve its original purpose (informing people and motivating them to real actions) and essentially turned into posting for the sake of posting.

+As TikTok's presence in social activism continues to grow, many observers have noted that the platform has created a new style of grassroots communication that blends personal expression with rapid information sharing.
+Because users often record events in real time, TikTok can capture perspectives that may be overlooked by traditional media, which gives ordinary people a chance to shape public conversations.
+At the same time, this immediacy brings challenges, since emotional reactions, unverified claims, and fast-moving trends can blur the line between meaningful activism and general online noise.
+Even with these limitations, TikTok remains one of the few places where millions of users can quickly connect, share experiences, and bring attention to issues that might not otherwise reach a wide audience.

 Use in political campaigns

 2004 Presidential Campaign

 When discussing the 2004 U.S. presidential election candidates, Carol Darr, director of the Institute for Politics, Democracy & the Internet at George Washington University in Washington, D.C., said of the candidates which benefited from use of the Internet to attract supporters: "They are all charismatic, outspoken mavericks and insurgents.
 Given that the Internet is interactive and requires an affirmative action on the part of the users, as opposed to a passive response from TV users, it is not surprising that the candidate has to be someone people want to touch and interact with."

 A more decentralized approach to campaigning arose, in contrast to a top-down, message-focused approach usually conducted in the mainstream.
 "The mantra has always been, 'Keep your message consistent.
 Keep your message consistent,'" said John Hlinko, who has participated in Internet campaigns for MoveOn.org and the electoral primary campaign of Wesley Clark.
 "That was all well and good in the past.
 Now it's a recipe for disaster.
 You can choose to have a Stalinist structure that's really doctrinaire and that's really opposed to grassroots.
 Or you can say, 'Go forth.
 Do what you're going to do.'
 As long as we're running in the same direction, it's much better to give some freedom."